 The French Quarter is a must-visit spot.
 It’s full of history, culture, and famous attractions.
 One of the top spots in the French Quarter is Jackson Square – a busy public square surrounded by old buildings that has a statue of Andrew Jackson on display.
 You can’t miss St Louis Cathedral either; it’s one of America’s oldest cathedrals and boasts stunning Spanish colonial architecture.

-For local flavor head to The French Market where outdoor vendors sell everything from fresh produce to handmade crafts.
+Head to The French Market for local flavor, where outdoor vendors sell everything from fresh produce to handmade crafts.
 And don’t forget about Bourbon Street!
 A stroll down this infamous street will give you an unforgettable taste of New Orleans’ nightlife scene.

 The French Quarter is more than just a bunch of tourist spots – it’s an important part of New Orleans’ past and culture.
 From the influence of French and Spanish colonization to Mardi Gras, the French Quarter has played a big role in creating what makes Crescent City unique.